 Interviewed by Firass Mcharek , 24 years old from Zarzis.
 Firass has his own store for repairing smartphones and computers.
 Photo by unknown.

-Osama is 26 years old, attended a three-year vocatioal training in Tunsia and has a diploma in “Repairing Air Conditioners and Refrigerators”.
-Nevertheless, since 2013 he can’t find a job.
+Osama is 26 years old, attended a three-year vocational training in Tunsia and has a diploma in “Repairing Air Conditioners and Refrigerators”.
+Nevertheless, since 2013 he can’t find a permanent job.
 Osama tried illegal immigration across the sea and faced death two times.